OCamlverse/ocamlverse.github.io/content/web_networking.md

 * [httpaf](https://github.com/inhabitedtype/httpaf) : A high performance web server written in OCaml.
 Written as a response to a scaling deficiency found in cohttp.
 * [Opium](https://github.com/rgrinberg/opium)  – Sinatra like web toolkit for OCaml.

+## HTTP2 Support

+OCaml currently does not support HTTP2.
+However, work is ongoing and the following parts exist:

+* [hpack](https://github.com/314eter/ocaml-hpack): Header compression algorithm required for HTTP2.

 ## Web Frameworks

 * [Ocsigen Eliom](http://ocsigen.org/eliom/): a full-featured multi-tier framework,